 With Miley Cyrus and her now husband Liam Hemsworth being at the head of this poster, quite literally.
 An awkward attempt to sell the film based off of the actor’s influence alone, almost hiding the more descriptive head.
 The most uncomfortable looking aspect of this film is the tight crop on Hemsworth’s head, making him look like Zordon from the power rangers franchise.

 A combination of uncomfortable positioning in an attempt to pay homage to John Lennon and Yoko Ono, and weirdly smooth faces and bodies creating for a truly dreadful poster here.

 This poster is fairly well designed for its time and gives a general overview to the plot of the film alone, although maybe if I could read the white text printed onto the poster I would have a much more solid idea as to what I’m watching.

 30. The Babysitter

-This one is not a traditional poster but a digital one designed for Netflix/s The Babysitter.
+This one is not a traditional poster but a digital one designed for Netflix’s The Babysitter.
 At first, it gives a good insight to the film; an evil satanic babysitter alongside its tagline.
-Although if you look closely at her hands you’ll notice for them to be crossed as they are both hands will need to be the right, as otherwise, this is not possible.
+Although if you look closely at her arms crossed behind her back, she has two right hands.

 Let us know what you thought of our selections, did we choose the very worst?
-Comment below if you can think of any more we should of included any others.
+Comment below if you can think of any more we should have included.